Nick689/CustomPOS/Readme.md

 No data is stored in client side.
 All you have to do if you want to save your data is to backup the database.

 CustomPOS main concepts are:
-- You can easily customize this program without advanced programing skill (basic knowledge in programing,networking,linux are needed)
+- You can easily customize this program without advanced programing skill (you need to know basics about programing and networking)
 - You are the master of your data: full database access allow you to correct any mistakes at their origin, you can also easily extract data for statistics, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)